-The new school for designing courses in fashion, gem & jewellery and interiors is launching Diploma courses meant for sunrise sector of industry.
+The new school for designing courses in fashion, gem and jewellery and interiors is launching Diploma courses meant for sunrise sector of industry.

 By A Staff Writer

 Come September, creativity will find a new destination in Bangalore.
 ‘White Pencil’, the school for creative design, will throw open its portals for students in the City.
 Part of the Bangalore Institute of Management ((BIM), under a new managing body, the school will be offering Diploma courses in Fashion Designing, Gem and Jewellery Designing and Interior Designing.

 The BIM was set up in 2009 under the Mrinalini Education Trust and has been imparting MBA for the last five years.
 The Institute which recently passed under a new management, will be launching the new diploma courses from September.
 The BIM is affiliated to the University of Mysore.

 The new management proposes to take up the three courses in view of the huge demand for trained manpower in the field of creativity.
 The apparel industry has emerged as the second largest employer after agriculture in India and will be providing job opportunities for two million people by 2016.
 It is guessed that the industry’s hunger for trained personnel is all likely to devour the output however huge it might be.

 Similarly, gem and jewellery designing is a $45 billion industry in India which is the largest consumer of gold and largest processor of gems in the world.
 It provides self-employment for 20 lakh people and exports 95% of the world diamonds.
 Interior Designing too is the new rage across the cities.
 It is a $ 40 billion industry with deficiency of trained personnel in India.
 According to Mr. Kishoore Madappa, Chief Executive Officer of the BIM as well as the ‘White Pencil School for Creative Design’, the sector would throw up 1.4 million job opportunities by 2016.